Disease Guide ·Pancreatitis ·2026

 Pancreatitis in Cats - symptoms, vet costs & insurance

-Pancreatitis in cats — mild cases cost $300-$800 and severe cases requiring hospitalization run $1,000-$3,000.
-The pancreas becomes inflamed, often alongside IBD and liver disease in a pattern called triaditis.
-Feline pancreatitis is notoriously difficult to diagnose because symptoms are vague and overlap with many other conditions.
+Pancreatitis in cats - mild cases cost $300-$800, severe cases $1,000-$3,000.
+The pancreas becomes inflamed, often alongside IBD and liver disease (triaditis).
+Symptoms are vague and overlap with many conditions, making diagnosis difficult.

 Pancreatitis - vet costs and insurance